Dudejoe870/godot-openmpt/README.md

 Go into the `bin` folder of each and copy the DLLs to a new `bin` folder at the root of the `godot-cpp` subdirectory.

+Also copy the `gen` folder from one of the folders into the root of the `godot-cpp` subdirectory.

 ### The Addon

 Open the root repository directory in Visual Studio 2022 and build it in `x64-Debug`.